The Life Sciences Law Review: United Kingdom

 ii Non-clinical studies

-The Animals (Scientific Procedures) Act 19869 implemented Directive 2010/63/EU10 into UK law from 1 January 2013.
-It permits research involving animals only in premises licensed by the Home Office, by appropriately qualified staff and in accordance with procedures designed to minimise animal pain and suffering.
+The Animals (Scientific Procedures) Act 19868 permits research involving animals only in premises licensed by the Home Office, by appropriately qualified staff and in accordance with procedures designed to minimise animal pain and suffering.

-The Good Laboratory Practice Regulations 199911 transpose Directive 2004/10/EC12 into UK law.
-They require that all animal studies be conducted in accordance with sound standards of good laboratory practice.
+The Good Laboratory Practice Regulations 19999 require that all animal studies be conducted in accordance with sound standards of good laboratory practice.
 These standards reflect the Organisation for Economic Co-operation and Development requirements.

 iii Clinical trials

-Clinical trials of medicines for human use are regulated under the Medicines for Human Use (Clinical Trials) Regulations 2004 (the Clinical Trial Regulations),13 which implement Clinical Trials Directives 2001/20/EC14 and 2005/28/EC15 into UK law.
+Clinical trials of medicines for human use are regulated under the Medicines for Human Use (Clinical Trials) Regulations 2004 (the Clinical Trial Regulations).
 Clinical trials of medicinal products in humans are generally only permitted if the MHRA has granted a clinical trial authorisation (CTA) and an ethics committee has issued a favourable opinion.
 A CTA is not required for 'non-interventional' trials, but the definition of a non-interventional trial is very narrow.
 It covers only trials involving approved medicines used on-label where there are no changes to routine medical care, including prescribing decisions or additional monitoring or information-gathering procedures.

-Non-UK sponsors of clinical trials in the UK must now designate a UK legal representative.
+Non-UK sponsors of clinical trials in the UK must designate a UK legal representative.
 All investigational medicinal products (IMPs) must have been manufactured or imported by the holder of a manufacturer's authorisation in the UK, unless they are sourced from a jurisdiction on the 'approved country for import list'.
 The list initially includes all EU and European Economic Area (EEA) countries.
-In such cases, a UK Manufacturing and Import Authorisation (MIA(IMP)) holder must check these IMPs have been certified by a Qualified Person (QP) in a listed country, before release to trial sites.
-QP certification is only possible if the product is manufactured in accordance with an appropriate standard of good manufacturing practice (GMP) and if the product conforms with the specifications in the IMPD.
-Recertification is unnecessary for IMPs that have been QP certified in a listed country and that are imported into Great Britain from outside the UK.
+In such cases, a UK Manufacturing and Import Authorisation (MIA(IMP)) holder must put in place a system overseen by a Qualified Person (QP) to check these IMPs have been certified by a QP in a listed country, before release to trial sites.

-Sponsors must submit reports of suspected unexpected serious adverse reactions (both United Kingdom and non-United Kingdom) relevant to a UK trial to the MHRA and the relevant research ethics committee.
+Sponsors must submit reports of suspected unexpected serious adverse reactions relevant to a UK trial to the MHRA and the relevant research ethics committee.
 There is also a requirement to submit annual safety reports.
-They must provide investigators with information on safety issues relevant to whether they enrol patients or allow them to continue with the study.

 The Clinical Trial Regulations require sponsors to provide adequate insurance or indemnity to cover liabilities that may arise in relation to the clinical trial.
 The MHRA expects that a sponsor's insurance policy or indemnity will reflect the form recommended by the Association of the British Pharmaceutical Industry (ABPI) Clinical Trial Compensation Guidelines.
 The ABPI has also published specific insurance and compensation guidelines for Phase I clinical trials.

 Clinical investigations of medical devices are governed by the Medical Devices Regulations.
-In addition to obtaining research ethics committee approval, the manufacturer must notify the MHRA prior to the conduct of a clinical investigation involving a non-CE-marked medical device.
-The MHRA assesses notifications within 60 days of receipt of a complete notification.
+In addition to obtaining research ethics committee approval, the manufacturer must notify the MHRA prior to the conduct of a clinical investigation involving a medical device without a UK conformity assessment (UKCA) or CE mark.

-There is a different process for performance evaluation of a non-CE-marked in vitro diagnostic medical device (IVD).
+There is a different process for performance evaluation of an in vitro diagnostic medical device (IVD) without a UKCA or CE mark.
 Manufacturers must draw up a declaration and follow the procedure set out in Annex VIII of the IVD Directive 98/79/EC and must also register details of the IVD for performance evaluation with the MHRA.

 Manufacturers must report serious adverse events involving a device under clinical investigation to the MHRA.
 The MHRA requires manufacturers to provide insurance for subjects in clinical investigations of medical devices.